Jeri Brittin, Ph.D.

 “I love asking questions about the outcomes design can achieve and figuring out ways to answer those questions.”

-Dr. Jeri Brittin is a public health research scientist who plans and conducts research across facility types, including schools, workplaces, health and behavioral facilities and communities.
-She leads the research team to uncover design outcomes to inform future facilities.
+Jeri, who has a doctorate in philosophy, is a public health research scientist who plans and conducts research across facility types, including schools, workplaces, health and behavioral facilities and communities.
+She leads the social and behavioral sciences team to uncover design outcomes to inform future facilities.

 Among her many skillsets, Jeri is proficient in strategy development, research design, quantitative and qualitative analysis, systems science and methods and measurements.
 She is passionate about leveraging design to achieve strategic outcomes and measuring those outcomes in order to document change.